Reaching Out to Addicts: How to Help An Addict

 Speak up – If you are sensing that a loved one is having a problem with drugs or alcohol, the time to speak up is now.
 But knowing how to talk to a drug addict properly is important.
 This is not about making accusations and putting the person on the defensive.
 It’s about expressing concerns in a genuine and loving way and offering your full participation and support.
 In this caring and non-judgmental atmosphere, there’s a much better chance that those who suffer with addiction will be more willing to open up about it and ask for help.

 Seek your own support – Let’s face it.
-Providing love and support to anand loving an addicted friend or family member—day in and day out—can be all–consuming.
+Providing love and support to an addicted friend or family member—day in and day out—can be all–consuming.
 What’s more, refusing to recognize and address your own needs can leave you emotionally and physically drained.
 And that helps no one.
-Along with making sure to get plenty of rest, to exercise regularly and eat right, you need to seek out others—either in groups or individual counseling—who understand what you’re going through and can offer valuable support to you.
+Along with making sure to get plenty of rest, to exercise regularly and eat right, you need to seek out others—either in groups or individual counseling—who understand what you’re going through and can offer valuable support to you and your own mental health.

 Now that you know how to help an addict, it’s time to find a treatment center.
 Continue to love and support your addicted loved one, but remember the best thing you can do for a loved one you suspect is abusing drugs, is to encourage them to seek help from a professional.
 The Phoenix Recovery Center is here to help those addicted to drugs or alcohol return to a meaningful life free of addiction.
 Contact us today!